MachineLemonade/docs/policies/support.md

 ## Astronomer Support Portal

-(a) Astronomer provides Support Services through its [online Support Portal](https://support.astronomer.io) which enables submission of support requests.
+Astronomer provides Support Services through its [online Support Portal](https://support.astronomer.io) which enables submission of support requests.
 Any necessary telephone support discussions will be scheduled at a time mutually agreed by the parties and for durations and at a frequency that is commercially reasonable for Astronomer.

 ## Submitting a Support Request